 Insurance premiums.
-You can't treat insurance premiums as qualified medical expenses unless the premiums are for:
+You can't treat insurance premiums as qualified medical expenses unless the premiums are for any of the following.

-- 1. Long-term care insurance. - Health care continuation coverage (such as coverage under COBRA). - 3.
-Health care coverage while receiving unemployment compensation under federal or state law. - 4.
-Medicare and other health care coverage if you were 65 or older (other than premiums for a Medicare supplemental policy, such as Medigap).
+- 1. Long-term care insurance. - Health care continuation coverage (such as coverage under COBRA). - Health care coverage while receiving unemployment compensation under federal or state law. - Medicare and other health care coverage if you were 65 or older (other than premiums for a Medicare supplemental policy, such as Medigap).

-Wrap-Up Takeaways
+wrap-up Takeaways